LEGAL

 Data is shared only with service providers necessary to deliver app functionality (for example analytics/crash/performance configuration and weather response services), and only for disclosed purposes.

-Wallpaper or media access used for local appearance adjustment stays on device and is not shared with analytics or advertising providers for that feature purpose.
+Wallpaper appearance metadata used for local appearance adjustment stays on device and is not shared with analytics or advertising providers for that feature purpose.

 Installed app inventory and other sensitive data are not shared for advertising or analytics monetization purposes.